michaelgoetze/PyGCode/README.md

 e.g.
 `python PyGcode.py -ext _py.gcode -o benchy.gcode`

 In PrusaSlicer the postprocessing script can be provided as a bat file where the created gcode is passed as an argument.
-In Windows you can use the batch file `RunPyGcode.bat` that contains the python command.
+In Windows you can use the batch file `RunPyGcode.bat` that contains the command.

-`python %~dp0\PyGcode.py -ext _py.gcode -o %1`
+    python "%~dp0\PyGcode.py" -ext _py.gcode -o %1`
+    pause`

-where `%~dp0` is the path of the PyGcode.py file and  `%1` is the path to the exported g-code file.
+where `%~dp0` is the relative path to the PyGcode.py file and  `%1` is the path to the exported g-code file.

 ## Including python code